ExpiredPopsicle/SnekStudio/Docs/Mods/ThrownObjects.md

 When redeemed or bits are sent, it multiplies the total count of objects calculated from either channel point redemptions or bits contributed.
 When bits-only is not selected it will be the number of objects thrown.

+Remember, the **Channel Event Tester** works well for this testing!
+Modules menu bar -> Channel Events Tester.
+Just fill in the bits and click "Test Chat", or "Test Redeem" for redeem.

 ### Channel Point Example
 If Count Multiplier is set to 3, and there is a redeem that matches the name set in Redeem Name, then 3 objects will be thrown.